Beenleigh Blue Cheese is made in Totnes, Devon, England, from sheep’s milk from January to July.

 Beenleigh Blue Cheese is aged for up to 7 months.

-Beenleigh Blue Cheese was developed by Robin Congdon.
+Beenleigh Blue Cheese was developed by Robin Congdon in 1978.
 It was the first sheep’s milk blue cheese made in Devon in a long time.
+It was named after the hamlet where he first made it.
 He started with milk from two flocks of Dorset & Friesland cross sheep next door to his dairy.